How often do you look at your phone in a day?

 However, where do you start?

-How do you use SMS marketing, and where are you going to use it?
+How do you use SMS marketing (or text message marketing), and where are you going to use it?

 Email and social media currently occupy the majority of organizational communication.
 Is it worth adding text messaging to the mix?